|This article originally appeared on 2016-02-12 but has been revamped to better include amateur radio technologies that are present in 2020.|

 Voice Communications (VoIP)

 Using the session initiation protocol (SIP), one can handle VoIP "calls" over the network.
 This can be between VoIP phones or between AT conversion boxes linking analog repeaters.
 Unless you know exactly what phones are where, and your system isn’t growing, you likely don’t need a server.
 But, if you plan on expanding your network and wish to have dynamic routing (phone numbers) then you’ll likely need a centralized server.

 All of this information has been presented absent the network management infrastructure that helps make communications between easier.
 Handling data on a single local area network (LAN) doesn’t necessarily require this kind of infrastructure but utilizing tools like DHCP, DNS, and others can be helpful.

-As you've seen, once you've built your network there are a few more challenges to making your network work for you.
-This, however, doesn't need to be an impediment and with just a little work you can make your network truly work for you.
-You also don't need any fancy hardware, either, as these tools can easily work on a laptop connected to the network for easy deployment.
+As you’ve seen, once you’ve built your network there are a few more steps to making your network work for you.
+You don’t need any fancy hardware, either, as these tools can easily work on a laptop connected to the network for easy deployment.